Infinitive, gerund, participle (comer, comiendo, comido)

 "The window is broken" - La ventana está rota

-1- It's the second part of the perfect tense, past perfect or any other tense composed by "haber" + participle.
+1- It's the second part of the perfect tense, past perfect or any other tense formed by "haber" + participle.

-In the grid you can see the second part can be regular (ending in -ado/ido) or irregular (12 verbs you have to learn):
+In the grid you can see the second part can be regular (ending in -ado/ido) or irregular:

-He comido tostadas hoy - I have eaten toasts today (Haber in present tense)
+He hablado mucho - I have talked a lot (Haber in present tense)

-Él había aprobado el examen ya - He had passed the test already.
+Ella había saltado ya - She had jumped already.
 (Haber in imperfect)

-Habríamos ido al cine -We would have gone to the cinema.
+Habríamos salido -We would have gone out.
 (Haber in conditional)

-2 - The second use for a participle is as an adjective, usually describing a state and it's used with "estar".
+2 - The second use for a participle is as an adjective, usually describing a state and it's used after noun or estar, most usually, but also tener.

 In this case, the participle is going to agree in gender and number with the noun that is describing: